Hardware Wars: Soundtrack

 The soundtrack for Hardware Wars was performed by the Württemberg Philharmonic Orchestra, conducted by Jonel Perlea, and only featured one song, Richard Wagner's "Ride of the Valkyries", which is quite ironic as this film is a spoof trailer while Wagner's music is world renowned as a marvel of opera.
 This song from Wagner's epic opera Der Ring des Nibelungen appears in famous films such as Apocalypse Now.

 Legacy

 When Hardware Wars premiered in 1978, it was the first Star Wars parody.
 As noted in Shock Cinema Magazine, Hardware Wars "laid the groundwork for every DIY movie send up that now pops up on YouTube… Premiering when George Lucas's cash cow was still filling the theaters, it quickly became a pre-VCR, word-of-mouth phenomenon."

+(Actually, the first Star Wars parody was in Donny & Marie, Season 3, episode 1, which was broadcast in 1977.
+That was, however, officially sanctioned, not a fanfic film.
+MAD Magazine's parody of Star Wars, Star Roars, which was unauthorized, although George Lucas subsequently wrote in a letter expressing his approval, also predates Hardware Wars as it appeared in their January 1978 issue.)